BeatrizHerculano/eslint-config-armirage/README.md

 ## Install

-Open open a terminal in, or change directory to, your working directory.
-This should be the project folder with NPM's `package.json` in it.
+Open a terminal in, or change directory to, your current working directory.
+This will be the project folder with NPM's `package.json` in it.

 To install ESLint and Armirage sharable config, run the following commands in the terminal: